dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 ## Convenience methods

-`ConfigureServices` and `Configure` convenience methods provide an alternative approach to specifying a `Startup` class.
+To configure services and the request processing pipeline without using a `Startup` class, call `ConfigureServices` and `Configure` convenience methods on the host builder.
 Multiple calls to `ConfigureServices` append to one another.
 If multiple `Configure` method calls exist, the last `Configure` call is used.

 [!code-csharp[](startup/sample_snapshot/Program1.cs?highlight=18,22)]